mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

     &- \frac{ \Omega}{r} \left( \frac{\partial r }{\partial t} \right)_m \left(\frac{{\rm d} \ln i }{{\rm d} \ln r} \right)~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~(1)
     \end{split}

 Here, :math:`i` is the specific moment of inertia of a shell at mass coordinate :math:`m`, and :math:`\rho` is the local density.
-The second term on the right-hand side accounts for the change in the radius of the star as it evolves, while the first term describes the actual tranport of AM.
+The second term on the right-hand side accounts for the change in the radius of the star as it evolves, while the first term describes the actual transport of AM.
 The efficiency is encompassed in the viscosity :math:`\nu_{\rm AM}(m)`.
 First, we will set this viscosity to a very high value, such that AM is redistributed almost instanteously, and thus the star rotates as a solid body.

 We need to make some small additions to the inlist.
 Specifically, we need to tell MESA how to deal with rotation.